ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 ---

 ## Explanation of the Blog
-This blog is oriented towards the summary and analysis of the paper $$⁠ Stochastic Optimisation of Trading Strategies in Sequential Electricity Markets $$ ⁠.
+This blog is oriented towards the summary and analysis of the paper ⁠ `Stochastic Optimisation of Trading Strategies in Sequential Electricity Markets`⁠.
 For this, the sections in here will be explanations of the paper in a summarised ways and trying to use words as simple as possible.

 ---
 ## Summary